Top 5 WordPress Hosting Solutions for AI Search Visibility in 2026

 | Schema markup (optional plugin) | Full JSON-LD knowledge graph (infrastructure-level) |

-The critical insight: most of the AI attribution factors above are infrastructure decisions, not content decisions.
+The critical insight: most AI attribution factors are infrastructure decisions, not content decisions.
 You cannot fix a blocked AI crawler with better writing.
 You cannot build a knowledge graph with a blog post.
 These are server-level configurations — which is precisely why the choice of WordPress host now directly determines whether your site is eligible to compete in AI search at all.

 The citation window is closing — and it closes category by category.